Ships lost in San Francisco

 Many ships have wrecked in and around San Francisco Bay.
 For centuries San Francisco Bay, with its strong currents, rocky reefs, and low fog conditions has experienced more than a hundred shipwrecks.
-Ever since San Francisco Bay was discovered during the land expedition of Gaspar de Portolà in 1769, it has been one of the most popular harbors.
+Ever since San Francisco Bay was encountered during the land expedition of Gaspar de Portolà in 1769, it has been one of the most popular harbors.

 During the California Gold Rush, thousands of ships sailed in and out of San Francisco.
 The sea became the cheapest way to bring goods to the growing city.
 From 1848 to 1869, ships carried 500,000 passengers to and from San Francisco.
 Many fishing and whaling vessels navigated the waters of San Francisco Bay.
 In the 1880s San Francisco was a whaling capital of the United States.

 Partial list of lost ships

 Caroline Amelia

 Caroline Amelia, a Danish bark, wrecked on Mile Rocks on March 19, 1850.
 The Daily Alta California wrote: